National Warm up

 TL;DR: Go nuts (but please don't be rude/horrible to your opponents).

 The round is yours.
 I prefer a well-executed strategy more than anything else.
-For some background, I competed in NPDA at Cal for three years.
-As a competitor, the arguments I most commonly collapse to are Theory, Buddhism, Anthro, Politics, and Dedev.
+For some background, I competed in NPDA at Berkeley for three years (graduated in 2020).
+As a competitor, the arguments I most commonly collapsed to were Theory, Buddhism, Anthro, Politics, and Dedev.

 Here are some general thoughts/preferences: